akashanand93/DeID/README.md

 ```
 > [!NOTE]
 > If you don't have deployed link of your doccano then you can also upload data on doccano.
 For that you don't need to run above python command.
 You can manually import dataset on doccano.
 You can go through below tutorial:
-> Here is the  github link to setup a doccano on your local machine :  [doccano-setup](https://github.com/doccano/doccano/)
+> - *Here is the  github link to setup a doccano on your local machine :  [doccano-setup](https://github.com/doccano/doccano/)*
-> Here is the tutorial for visulizing data on doccano : [doccano-tutorial](https://doccano.github.io/doccano/tutorial/)
+> - *Here is the tutorial for visulizing data on doccano : [doccano-tutorial](https://doccano.github.io/doccano/tutorial/)*

 > [!TIP]
 > Now open doccano and visulize the sentence annotation and mismatches also!
 After then you can refine the prompt, model, algorithm etc. according to mismatches/errors to increase accuracy.